Happy Sugar Life: Manga

-Volume list
+Volumes

 Anime

-The anime television series adaptation was directed by Keizō Kusakawa and Nobuyoshi Nagayama and written by Touko Machida, with animation by studio Ezo'la.
+The anime television series adaptation was directed by Keizō Kusakawa and Nobuyoshi Nagayama and written by Touko Machida, with animation by studio Ezóla.
 Shōko Yasuda provided the character designs.

 Youko Matsubara was the color key artist for the series and Kiyotaka Yachi directed the background art.
 Yasuyuki Itou served as director of photography, while Yayoi Tateishi was the sound director.
 The series was edited by Yuuji Oka.
 Koichiro Kameyama composed the series' music.
 The opening theme song, "One Room Sugar Life" (ワンルームシュガーライフ, Wan Rūmu Shugā Raifu) was performed by Akari Nanawo, while the ending theme song, "Sweet Hurt", was performed by Reona.

-The 12-episode series aired in Japan from July 14 to September 29, 2018, broadcasting during the Animeism programming block on MBS, TBS, BS-TBS, and AT-X. The series was simulcasted exclusively on Amazon Video worldwide.
+The 12-episode series aired in Japan from July 14 to September 29, 2018, broadcasting during the Animeism programming block on MBS, TBS, BS-TBS, and AT-X. The series was simulcasted exclusively on Amazon Prime Video worldwide.